The Proposals

 Biodiversity and nature

 The proposals are being carefully designed to deliver a biodiversity net gain, helping to support local nature and wildlife.
-Over half of the site will be reserved to become open green space, with features such as Blossom Trails and Wildflower Meadows creating vibrant new habitats.
+A signification proportion of the site will be dedicated as open green space, with features such as Blossom Trails and Wildflower Meadows creating vibrant new habitats.
 Watercourses will be enhanced with meadow grasslands, alongside the planting of native trees and shrubs to promote a thriving natural environment.